-All other appointment types - We only schedule two months of appointments at a time.
-Once they fill up, you will have to try calling back at the beginning of the following month for the next availability.
-We recommend calling right at the beginning of the month, as appointment slots fill up fast.
+All other appointment types - We schedule first time consultations one month in advance.
+Once those spots fill up, you will have to call back the first Wednesday morning of the following month for the next availability.

 Green Card Renewal or Replacement

 - Asylee/Refugee Petitions